retooth2/xenharmlib/doc/prim_intro.rst

-reference points for different indexing strategies are also given as constants, namely :attr:`~xenharmlib.core.origin_context.OriginContext.zero_index` (the pitch index of the zero element) and :attr:`~xenharmlib.core.origin_context.OriginContext.unison_diff` (the pitch difference of the unison interval) and :attr:`~xenharmlib.core.origin_context.OriginContext.eq_diff` (the pitch difference of the equivalency interval)
+reference points for different indexing strategies are also given as constants, namely :attr:`~xenharmlib.core.origin_context.OriginContext.zero_index` (the pitch index of the zero element), and :attr:`~xenharmlib.core.origin_context.OriginContext.unison_diff` (the pitch difference of the unison interval), and :attr:`~xenharmlib.core.origin_context.OriginContext.eq_diff` (the pitch difference of the equivalency interval)